 Please note that this article is intended for educational purposes only and should not be deemed to be or used as legal, employment, or tax advice.
 For guidance or advice specific to your business, consult with a qualified professional.

 Whether you’re opening a new salon or spa, rethinking operations at your existing business, or adding a new service or a retail line, one thing you have to nail down is how you’re going to compensate your staff.
-The pay structure you choose will impact your operations, business model, and your company’s long-term growth.
+The pay structure you choose will impact your operations, business model, and your company’s long-term growth, so understanding these salon need-to-know costs is essential for making informed decisions and ensuring a successful and sustainable salon business.

 Book more business with Square Appointments.